STEM Experiences for Youth

 Oregon STEM-Related Competitions:

 Students from upper elementary to college age build remotely operated vehicles (ROV) and use them to complete underwater missions.
-This year's Oregon Regional MATE ROV Competition will be held April 29, 2017 in Lincoln City.
+This year's Oregon Regional MATE ROV Competition was held April 29, 2017 in Lincoln City.
+Teams from Newport High School and Clatsop Community College will advance to the International Competition held in Long Beach, CA on June 23-25.
+Read more

 - Salmon Bowl - link

 In this regional competition of the National Ocean Sciences Bowl (NOSB), teams of 4-5 high school students are tested on their knowledge of scientific and technical disciplines through quick answer buzzer questions and more complex, critical thinking team challenge questions.
-The National competition will be held April 20-23 in Corvallis, and Neah-Kah-Nie high school will represent Oregon.
+The National competition was held April 20-23 in Corvallis, and Neah-Kah-Nie high school represented Oregon.

 - Oregon Game Project Challenge - link